Lots of college students take a year off either before or after going to university.

 The first point is that the time it takes to get to early retirement is mainly a function of your savings rate.
 If you can save 75% of your post tax income then it only takes 8 years to get to financial independence, starting from a zero net worth.
 When I tell people this in coaching, they often look at me as if I’ve just said that I can use The Force or bend spoons with my mind.
 But if you don’t believe me, check out the maths yourself using the FI-o-MeterTM.

-The issue is that saving 75% of your post tax income is tough for most middle class people (and perhaps impossible for some lower paid workers?).
+The issue is that saving 75% of your post tax income is tough for most middle class people (and perhaps impossible for many lower paid workers?).